chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

-- If user choose `backup_config` as `object_storage` in `config.toml,` backup is already configured during the deployment, and in that case **the below steps are not required**.
-If `backup_config` left blank, then configuration needs to be configure manually.
+- If the user chooses `backup_config` as `object_storage` in `config.toml,` backup is already configured during the deployment, and in that case **the below steps are not required**.
+If `backup_config` is left blank, then the configuration needs to be configured manually.

 {{< /note >}}

 ## Overview

-This section provides the pre-backup configuration required to backup the data on Object Storage System (Other than AWS S3) like Minio, Non-AWS S3.
+This section provides the pre-backup configuration required to back up the data on Object Storage System (Other than AWS S3) like Minio, Non-AWS S3.
 The steps to set a secret key using commands are given below:

-### Configuration in Opensearch Node
+### Configuration in OpenSearch Node

-This section provides the pre-backup configuration required to backup the data on Object Storage System like _Minio_, _Non-AWS S3_.
+This section provides the pre-backup configuration required to back up the data on Object Storage Systems like _Minio_, _Non-AWS S3_.
 The steps to set a secret key using commands are given below:

-1. Log in to all the opensearch nodes and follow the steps on all the opensearch nodes.
+1. Log in to all the OpenSearch nodes and follow the steps on all the OpenSearch nodes.

 - `export OPENSEARCH_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
 - `hab pkg exec chef/automate-ha-opensearch opensearch-keystore add s3.client.default.access_key` (When asked, Enter your key)